Kushaal Singh

 Foucault's Pendulum - Umberto Eco

 My brain is still hurting after reading this, but what a book.
 The middle is a slog, but the ending knocked it out of the park.
 Too many reviews of this book focus on the surface commentary on conspiracies, but I think it's much more important if you look at the trumpet and what that means as a symbol.
-I'd love to talk about this with you if you come talk to me, because I have thoughts about this book and nobody else seems to talk about it
+I'd love to talk about this with you if you come talk to me, because I have so many thoughts about this book

 Convertible counterpoint in the strict style - Sergeĭ Ivanovich Taneev